FrancescoTassi/JPL/README.md

 3. Run the main code.

 ### What it does:
-The code is divided in two parts, where the first one generates a set of initial (offline) optimal trajectories for the swarm, that is then processed by the second part (Online) where a CVX - MPC iterative procedure takes place, using the measured values in order to correct the optimization process, against external noises and disturbances.
-At the end of the specified time (tf), the multibody swarm (having the dynamics identified in the odefcn_RegSys_I_ExtDist.m file)
+The code is divided in two parts, where the first one generates a set of initial (offline) optimal trajectories for the swarm, that is then processed by the second part (online) where a CVX-MPC iterative procedure takes place, using the measured values in order to correct the optimization process, against external noises and disturbances.
+At the end of the specified time (tf), the multibody swarm (having the dynamics identified in the odefcn_RegSys_I_ExtDist.m file) will have reached the target configuration, identified by the l_gen_HEX.m function.